Vicky-Milioudi/College-Projects/Databases/README.md

 ## 3. Basic Structure
 <details>
 <summary>
-🔎 Click here to see the basic structure of project! 🖱️
+🔎 Click here to see the basic structure of the project! 🖱️
 </summary>

 #### **Identification of Entities:**